sedostheatre/sedos.co.uk/input/Shows/2017/the-rivals/index.md

 ---
-title: "The Rivals"
+title: The Rivals
-byline: "By Richard Brinsley Sheridan"
+subtitle: By Richard Brinsley Sheridan
 showtimes:
   - 2017-09-19 19:30:00
   - 2017-09-20 19:30:00